-You must be 18 years of age or above even to start thinking about getting your license.
-Suppose you are also an American citizen or legal alien, as well as a legal resident of Texas.
-In that case, you can apply to meet TREC's qualifications of honesty, integrity, and being trustworthy.
+You must be 18 years of age or above, an American citizen or legal alien, as well as a legal resident of Texas to pursue your real estate license.
+When you apply, you must meet the Texas Real Estate Commission's qualifications of honesty, integrity, and trustworthiness.
 This last part is why obtaining a license is so tricky, as the esoteric nature of this intangible requirement makes it difficult to ascertain what exactly you need to do to qualify as an upstanding citizen.

-There are many states that offer a real estate license without being to stringent on the rules.
+There are many states that offer a real estate license without being too stringent on the rules.
 Some of these states include Alaska, Massachusetts, and Mississippi.
 Generally speaking, as long as you are able to pass a course, are 18 years of age, and have no prior convictions, you can qualify to become a real estate agent.

-While it may seem like the cutoff is very low, those who are accepted must conduct 75 hours of examination and submit applications to the real estate commission.
-After the exam is passed and is sponsored by brokers, another licensing course must be taken afterward.
+While it may seem like the cutoff is very low, those who are accepted must conduct 75 hours of education and submit applications to the real estate commission.
+After the 120-question exam is passed and is sponsored by brokers, another licensing course must be taken afterward.
 There is no mention of a criminal record as well, meaning that background checks do take that into consideration, but may not restrict prior convicted felons from obtaining their license if they are indeed trying to fix their life in good faith.